kevin-cazal/draft-camp-dj/part3_particle_effects/detailed.md

 - Call each animation's `setupFunction()` to initialize it
 - Set `currentAnimation` to the first animation (snow)

-**Why initialize all?** So all animations are ready when the user switches to them.
-It's like preparing all ingredients before cooking - everything is ready when needed!

 **Test it!** Click the "Snow" button - you should see snowflakes falling!

 ---